 5. Revenue By Websource

-Are you curious whether LinkedIn or Adwords is generating revenue?
+Are you curious about whether LinkedIn or Adwords is generating revenue?
 This chart breaks down your revenue sources and provides a perspective on how your marketing channels are performing.

 Top 10 Converting Landing Pages